USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Algorithm descriptions, code snippets, equations, etc

+.. _Effects Module:

 Effects Module
 ^^^^^^^^^^^^^^
 In its primary function as a regulatory support tool, OMEGA’s modeled outputs are intended to inform the type of benefit-cost analyses used in EPA rulemakings.
 We would likely use many of OMEGA’s outputs directly in the analysis for a regulatory action.
 In other cases, OMEGA produces values that might help inform other models like MOVES.
 The scope of OMEGA’s effects modeling includes estimating both monetized or cost effects and physical effects.
-The effects module builds on the outputs of the consumer and producer modules along with the analysis context inputs as shown in :numref:`effects_module_figure`.
+The Effects Module builds on the outputs of the Consumer and Producer modules along with the analysis context inputs as shown in :numref:`effects_module_figure`.

 .. _effects_module_figure: